playwright-community/expect-playwright/README.md

 await expect(element).toHaveText("Playwright")
 ```

-By default it waits 1 second for the element which you can overwrite via the options.

 ### toEqualText

 This function checks if the `textContent` of a given element is the same as the provided value.